+This is a must-stop for history buffs.
 Located just east of Billings off of Interstate 94, Pompey's Pillar is a fascinating historical spot with unique physical evidence of the Lewis and Clark expedition.
-On the return route, a party headed by Clark separated from the rest of the expedition to follow the Yellowstone River.
+On the return route from the Pacific Northwest, a party headed by Clark separated from the rest of the expedition to follow the Yellowstone River.
 William Clark carved his name and the date on a sandstone rock formation, which he designated as Pompey's Pillar after Sacagawea's son (Pompey was the child's nickname).

 This National Monument preserves and interprets the site of one of the late and most notorious battles of the 19th-century Indian wars.
 The battle between 263 U.S. Army soldiers, led by Lt.
 Col. George Custer, and thousands of Lakota and Cheyenne warriors took place on June 25—26, 1876.

 The Yellowtail Dam on the Bighorn River created a vast reservoir that extends over 70 miles down into Wyoming.
-Passing through colorful canyons, the Bighorn Lake and surrounding landscape are perfect for outdoor recreation of all kinds, from fishing and boating on the lake to camping, hiking, and wildlife watching.
+Passing through colorful canyons, the Bighorn Lake, and the surrounding landscape provides opportunities for outdoor recreation of all kinds, from fishing and boating on the lake to camping, hiking, and wildlife watching.

-South of Billings, the relatively small mountain range is home to a free-roaming herd of mustangs.
-Visitors to the Pryor Mountain will enjoy wildlife watching along with interesting geology and historic sites.
+South of Billings, in Lovell, you'll find a relatively small mountain range which is home to a free-roaming herd of mustangs.
+Visitors to the Pryor Mountain area will enjoy wildlife-watching along with interesting geology and historic sites.

 This mountain resort town is a fun place to wander and explore.
 Red Lodge is located an hour south of Billings in the foothills of the gorgeous Bighorn Mountains.
 The charming downtown offers numerous shops and eateries in historic buildings.

 There are a number of scenic driving routes you can explore both east and south of Billings.
 All of these drives have an Old West flavor, featuring river and canyon scenery.
 Loops that include driving east on Interstate 94, then cutting south on one of the state highways, and returning to Billings via Interstate 90 are popular.